-Standard 1.2.1 Attorney Certification
+Standard 1.2(a): Attorney Certification

-Attorneys seeking inclusion in the panel for appointment maintained by the Probate Division of the Superior Court of the District of Columbia shall receive training certification through the Probate Division.
+Attorneys seeking inclusion in the Probate Division appointments list maintained by the Superior Court of the District of Columbia shall receive training certification through the Office of the Register of Wills.

 - As part of the training process, new attorneys to the practice are encouraged to seek the advice and guidance of more experienced lawyers who have practiced in the Probate Division.
-Experienced attorneys are e ncouraged to make themselves available to mentor new attorneys as they gain experience in the practice. - Experienced attorneys are encouraged to avail themselves of training opportunities regularly provided through the Estates, Trusts and Probate Law Section of the District of Columbia Bar, including formal training sessions and the informal sessions that have been established by the Section.
+Experienced attorneys are encouraged to make themselves available to mentor new attorneys as they gain experience in the practice. - Experienced attorneys are encouraged to avail themselves of training opportunities regularly provided through the Estates, Trusts and Probate Law

+Section of the District of Columbia Bar, including formal training sessions and the informal sessions that have been established by the Section.